jlord/old-site/blog/osos-talk.md

 _Note: This is the essay form of the talk I gave at OS//OS in New Zealand April 17th, 2015.
 It's the structured and grammar-checked version of my slide notes; most of what I actually said plus a few things I forgot._

 I was asked to share my journey into open source.
 It is not a linear path and I'm thankful to be doing what I'm doing right now.
-But in talking about my journey I want to discuss how it highlights some of the inherent problems in open source and what we can—and ought to—do about it. open source is too important not to.
+But in talking about my journey I want to discuss how it highlights some of the inherent problems in open source and what we can—and ought to—do about it.
+Open source is too important not to.

 ## Journey

 Today I'm a developer at GitHub.
-This is a bit crazy since three years and change ago I was an Urban Designer for the City of Boston.
+This is a bit crazy since three years and some change ago I was an Urban Designer for the City of Boston.

 ### Urban Architect

 ![stuart street](https://s3.amazonaws.com/f.cl.ly/items/3e080j3l2y2U1H0F3k3u/stuart-street-crop.jpg)
 _Height study for future development around Stuart Street in Boston_

 Urban Design is like architecture at city-scale and with my architecture degree, passion for urban systems and public sector work it was a dream to work for the City of Boston.
-I also love computers so I felt right at home as one of three in the Urban Design Technology Group.
+I also love computers so I felt right at home as one of four in the Urban Design Technology Group.

-I worked on 3D models, shadow and height studies, sustainable neighborhood regulations and even got to tell Dunkin Doughnut what their sign options where.
+I worked on 3D models, shadow and height studies, sustainable neighborhood regulations and even got to tell Dunkin Doughnut what their sign options were.

 Despite 'technology' being in the team's title, I wanted to see more technology within the Planning Department.
 I don't mean shiny new things like infrared drones or something, I mean the technology that most of us take for granted.
 For instance, we were writing our own photo sorting software and shelling out hundreds of thousands of dollars for a custom, closed-source CMS (Content Management System) for our department's website.
 Things like Flickr, Wordpress and Google Spreadsheets solve many of these problems and are used by millions everyday but haven't made their way into government, and it was disheartening to know we'd spend time on our own, lesser versions of them.